 Are funds available specifically for captioning?

-3PlayMedia compiled a list of grants and other awards that can be applied for to fund closed captioning.
+3PlayMedia, on its web page 5 Ways to Pay for Captioning with Grants and Funding, provides a list of grants and other awards that can fund closed captioning.

-Some small businesses may also be eligible for a federal tax credit for providing captioning.
-For more information consult Tax Benefits for Businesses Who Have Employees with Disabilities
+In addition, some small businesses may be eligible for a federal tax credit for providing captioning.
+For more information, consult Tax Benefits for Businesses Who Have Employees with Disabilities.

 To locate captioning service providers, consult the DO-IT Knowledge Base article, Where can I find vendors who provide captioning services?